Understanding Wisconsin homeschool laws is the first step to legally homeschool in Wisconsin.

 First off, what does it mean to homeschool?
 If you are participating in a virtual charter school, YOU ARE NOT A HOMESCHOOLER!
 At least in the eyes of Wisconsin law.
 From the Department of Public Instruction’s website “Virtual charter schools are public schools.
 If your child is enrolled in a virtual charter school, he/she is considered to be a public school student and you should not submit form PI-1206.”
 More on that form in a bit.

 This distinction is so important.
 The laws for families participating in a charter program and those who chose a home education where they buy or create their own curriculum are different.
 I know some homeschoolers get upset when virtual school families call themselves homeschoolers.
 Why?
-I have no clue, but in Wisconsin, if you participate in a virtual charter school, you are considered a public school student and should work with your school district.
+I have no clue, but according to Wisconsin homeschool laws, if you participate in a virtual charter school, you are considered a public school student and should work with your school district.
 Again, from the DPI’s website “Virtual charter schools are public schools.
 If your child is enrolled in a virtual charter school, he/she is considered to be a public school student and you should not submit form PI-1206.”
 I can’t stress this enough, not to insult anyone’s intelligence but to help out those trying to navigate through all the homeschooling information out there.

 You live in Wisconsin, you want to homeschool.
 What does the law require?
 Wisconsin is a low-regulation state meaning, we have a few laws in place for homeschoolers, but not many.
 Cliff’s notes version: children between the ages of 6-18 must complete 875 hours of instruction each academic year with an educational plan.
 That’s it!
 No testing.
 You can pick or build your own curriculum.
 Your curriculum need only be approved by YOU.
 And you do not need to be a certified teacher or have a certain level of education.